Alfred Edward Housman

-Alfred Edward Housman was born in Frockbury, Worcestershire, in 1859.
+Alfred Edward Housman was born in Frockbury, Worcestershire, on 26th March 1859.
 Educated at Bromsgrove School, he won a scholarship to St. John's College, Oxford.
 He became a distinguished classical scholar and in 1892 was appointed professor of Latin at University College, London.

 These, in the days when heaven was falling,

 Followed their mercenary calling

 And took their wages and are dead.

 And saved the sum of things for pay.

 (2) A. E. Housman, Here We Dead Lie (1914)

 Here we dead lie because we did not choose